zjgt/Phoenix_Transformation/README.md

 # Phoenix_Transformation
 Hi.
-Due to file size limitations, the training image library for SRGAN and StyleGAN-ADA is not included in this repository.
+Due to file size limitations, only a small portion of images are included in the training library for SRGAN and StyleGAN-ADA.